stvkoch/fluxis/README.md

     //create Store
     var Store = function Store() {
-      this.bindActions(action);
+      //bind action for this store, you can bind multiples stores same action. this.bindActions(action);
-      this.data = {};
+      //fluxis use own store for save state this.data = {};
     };
     //build your logical store
     Store.prototype = {
+      //fluxis allow dispatch multiples events
       propagate: function(data){
         this.data = data;
       },